MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/cdp.md

 ## DevToolsProtocol Helper

-[DevToolsProtocolHelper](https://int.nugettest.org/packages/Microsoft.Web.WebView2.DevToolsProtocolExtension/) is a NuGet package created by the Microsoft Edge WebView2 team that allows developers to easily access CDP functions.
+[DevToolsProtocolHelper](https://int.nugettest.org/packages/Microsoft.Web.WebView2.DevToolsProtocolExtension/) is a NuGet package created by the WebView2 team that allows developers to easily access CDP functions.
 The following tutorial explains how you can take advantage of CDP's ability to override geolocation in WebView2 content.

 ### Step 1: Create GeoLocation Finder
-To begin, create an `HTML file` that has the ability to find the user's geolocation.
+To begin, create an `HTML file` to find the user's geolocation.

 1. Create an `HTML` file using Visual Studio Code or and IDE of your choice named `geolocater.html`
 2. Copy and Paste the following code snippet into `geolocater.html`